 What are the regulations?

-- From a certain quantity onwards, specific low-molecular cyclic silicones, D4 and D5, may no longer be used in rinse-off cosmetic products for environmental reasons in the EU since 31 January 2020.
+From a certain quantity onwards, the low-molecular cyclic silicone D5 may no longer be used in rinse-off cosmetic products for environmental reasons in the EU since 31 January 2020.

 - In the INCI list silicones can in most cases be identified from the declaration ending “icones” or “iloxanes“.